mathiasrw/rexreplace/README.md

 > rexreplace pattern replacement [fileGlob|option]+
 ```

 Please update to version 3 as several flags have been altered (for the better) since version 2.
-Most noticeable: the `-J` flag has merged into the `j` flag.
+Most noticeable: the `-J` flag has merged into the `-j` flag and the function of `-O` must now be obtained via `-m`.

 Flag | Option name | Effect